JakubSzwajka/advent_of_code_2022/rust/src/day13/readme.md

 The `parse_int` function uses the `map` combinator to convert the result of parsing a string of digits into an Int value, and then wraps it in a `Packet::Int` variant.
 The `parse_list` function uses the delimited and `separated_list0` combinators to parse a list of packets surrounded by square brackets and separated by commas.
 It then wraps the resulting list of packets in a `Packet::List` variant.

-The `parse_int` function uses several combinators from the nom crate to parse the input string.
 The digit1 combinator parses a string of one or more digits, and the map_res combinator applies a function to the resulting string to convert it into a numeric value.
 In this case, the function passed to map_res is |s: &str| s.parse(), which parses the string as a number of the type specified in the Int alias (i32 in this case).

 The `IResult` type is an alias for a result type that is returned by the parsing functions.
 It indicates whether the parsing was successful and, if so, gives the remaining input and the parsed value.